-Ashley Boulden is a Ph.D. candidate in art and architectural history in the McIntire Department of Art at the University of Virginia.
-Her research explores eighteenth-century French print culture and its relationship to the decorative arts, residential interior space, and luxury objects.
-Prior to coming to the University of Virginia, she held curatorial research positions at the Philadelphia Museum of Art and the Musée du Louvre in Paris.
-Her research has been supported by an Arts, Humanities, and Social Sciences (AHSS) Summer Research Fellowship and a Kapp Fellowship.
-Ashley was named a 2017-2018 RBS-UVA Fellow with the Rare Book School.
-She received her B.A. in art history and French from Wellesley College and her M.A. in the history of art and visual culture from the University of Oxford.
+Ashley Boulden is a Ph.D. candidate in Art and Architectural History in the McIntire Department of Art at the University of Virginia.
+She received her B.A. in Art History and French from Wellesley College and her M.A. in the History of Art and Visual Culture from the University of Oxford.
+Her research explores eighteenth-century French print culture and its relationship to Parisian decorative arts, residential interior space, and luxury objects.
+Prior to coming to the University of Virginia, she held curatorial research and exhibition assistant positions at the Philadelphia Museum of Art and the Musée du Louvre.
+Her dissertation research has been supported by the Graduate School of Arts and Sciences, the Kapp Family, the Rare Book School, and the Decorative Arts Trust.
+In 2018, she was the inaugural Stacy Lloyd III Fellow for Bibliographic Study at the Oak Spring Garden Foundation in Upperville, Virginia.
+Most recently, she received the École normale supérieure fellowship, which will enable her to spend the 2019-2020 academic year in Paris conducting dissertation research and writing.

 Licentious Prints: The Persistence of the Rococo and the Malleable Antique in French Ornament Prints and Interiors, 1737-1788